akkana/billtracker/FlaskNotes.md

 On the development machine:
 - Update models.db
 - flask db migrate
-- review the migration file to make sure it looks right
+- review the migrations/versions/ file to make sure it looks right
 - flask db upgrade

 On the live server, flask db upgrade needs something extra.